Sample litigation hold letter & consequences for spoilation!

 How does a California Federal Court treat the willful destruction or deletion of evidence prior to trial?

-“It is a well-established and long-standing principle of law that a party’s intentional destruction of evidence relevant to proof of an issue at trial can support an inference that the evidence would have been unfavorable to the party responsible for its destruction…..this adverse inference rule is supported by evidentiary, prophylactic, punitive, and remedial rationales.
-The evidentiary rationale derives from the common sense notion that a party’s destruction of evidence which it has reason to believe may be used against it in litigation suggests that the evidence was harmful to the party responsible for its destruction.
+One case that discussed what a federal court positio might take was Kronisch v.
+United States, 150 F.3d 112, 126 (2d Cir.
+1998) which held: “It is a well-established and long-standing principle of law that a party's intentional destruction of evidence relevant to proof of an issue at trial can support an inference that the evidence would have been unfavorable to the party responsible for its destruction…..this adverse inference rule is supported by evidentiary, prophylactic, punitive, and remedial rationales.
+The evidentiary rationale derives from the common sense notion that a party's destruction of evidence which it has reason to believe may be used against it in litigation suggests that the evidence was harmful to the party responsible for its destruction.
 The prophylactic and punitive rationales are based on the equally commonsensical proposition that the drawing of an adverse inference against parties who destroy evidence will deter such destruction, and will properly “place the risk of an erroneous judgment on the party that wrongfully created the risk……finally, courts have recognized a remedial rationale for the adverse inference—namely, that an adverse inference should serve the function, insofar as possible, of restoring the prejudiced party to the same position he would have been in absent the wrongful destruction of evidence by the opposing party.”
+So both state and federal courts should be familiar with the rules, which indicates why it is important to send a LITIGATION HOLD LETTER to the other party to put them on notice of the need to preserve all evidence, digital and non-digital.
+This “puts them on notice” and would make any destruction of evidence potentially willful which could come into play at trial if the case is not settled via a CCP 998 offer, or settled otherwise.

 Sample letter to send certified mail or served with proof of service